Information Regarding Covid-19

 Apart from reading the information below, you can find out more about how to experience Åre safely here >>

 If you are planning to travel to Sweden and Åre you should stay up to date on which rules apply during the covid-19 pandemic.

 Requirements for Negative Covid-19 Tests

 From 00.01, Saturday 6 February 2021, new rules for entering the country are in effect in Sweden.
-All non-Swedish citizens, including citizens from other EU and EEA member states, are required to present a negative covid-19 test that is no older than 48 hours to be able to enter the country.
+All non-Swedish citizens, including citizens from other EU and EEA member states, are required to present a negative covid-19 test no older than 48 hours to be able to enter the country.

-Exceptions to the test requirements include Swedish citizens (general restrictions apply), people who are not yet 18 years old and people who can claim humanitarian reasons for entering Sweden, such as emergency health care needs.
+Exceptions to the test requirements include Swedish citizens (general recommendations and restrictions apply), people who are not yet 18 years old and people who can claim humanitarian reasons for entering Sweden, such as emergency health care needs.
 The Swedish authorities make individual assessments of such reasons.
 Commuters need to be able to present a negative covid-19 test which is maximum one week old.

 The test requirements in short

 - All non-Swedish citizens need to present a negative covid-19 test from before crossing the border to Sweden.

 - The test cannot be performed on arrival in Sweden but must be presented on arrival.

 - The test cannot be older than 48 hours when the traveller cross the Swedish border.